Dimitris112/lets-cook-pp2/README.md

   - Saved recipes will be saved **ONLY** locally in the browser (computer or mobile) as for now the project lacks back-end services.

 ## Future Features
+- Add the option for users to search recipes by *Area* just like they can search by meal category.
+- Implement user authentication with signup/login functionality once back-end services are introduced, enabling users to leave comments and ratings on their favorite recipes.
+-

 ## Typography and color scheme
 - The project utilizes the **Montserrat** font family from Google Fonts, while the primary font is Montserrat / the fallback font is Sans-serrif.
 As for the color scheme for the body `background: linear-gradient(135deg, #ff9a00, #ee0979);` it ensures a vibrant orange for primary color `"ff9a00"` and bold pink for the secondary color `"ee0979"` while the `linear-gradient of 135deg` let's it flow diagonally from the bottom left to the top right with a value of 135degrees creating a smooth color change.